 Do all Tulsa-area cities use the same utility providers?

-Do I need proof of ownership to set up utilities?
+Do I need proof of ownership?